vectorgrp/sil-kit-adapters-qemu/eth/README.md

 This demo consists of two separate components: the QEMU based guest image contains a live Linux kernel that reacts to ICMP echo requests on its virtual network interface.
-The SIL Kit component contains a socket client that connects to the virtual QEMU network interface via its exported socket and implements a transport to a virtual SIL Kit Ethernet bus named "qemu_demo".
+The SIL Kit component contains a socket client that connects to the virtual QEMU network interface via its exported socket and implements a transport to a virtual SIL Kit Ethernet bus named "Ethernet1".

     +-------[ QEMU ]---------+                                +------[ SIL Kit ]------+
     | Debian 11              |<== [listening socket 12345] ==>|  QemuSocketClient     |